clanfear/SOC321/docs/syllabus.md

 * Communicating findings visually and verbally

 By the end of this course you should feel *confident* conducting basic quantitative research.
-While it focuses on the R programming language, the programming concepts you learn will be applicable to other programming languages and research in general, such as logic, algorithmic thinking, and project management.
 The statistical component of the class focuses on applying two statistical techniques---linear regression and randomization---to a wide range of common empirical questions.
+While the programming component focuses on the R language, the concepts you learn will be applicable to other programming languages and research in general, such as logic, algorithmic thinking, and project management.

+> This course is based on combining two simple and modern approaches to inference in data science and (computational) statistics:
+>
+> 1. (Almost) everything is a linear model as described elegantly by [Lindeløv](https://lindeloev.github.io/tests-as-linear/)
+> 2. There is only one (statistical) test by [Allen Downey](http://allendowney.blogspot.com/2016/06/there-is-still-only-one-test.html)
+>
+> The idea here is we can leverage computing to teach students a flexible, general
+> approach to answering empirical questions just using variations on linear models
+> and computing uncertainty with simulation and resampling.
+Students will learn core statistical
+> concepts deeply and intuitively rather than be buried under small details.

 ### Prerequisites
 No specific courses are required and I anticipate this will be the first course in